ddc0330/NCKU-Programing_Design_I/README.md

 ﻿# Program Design I using C

- The repository contains the HW, handouts and tests during the course "PD1".
+ The repository contains the HW, handouts and tests of course "PD1".

 ## Overview
 - C basic concept